-The grant period is 12-months.
-The grant period begins on January 1, 2020.
+The grant period is 12 months.
+The grant period begins January 2, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 General questions about the application and/or budget can be addressed to Samantha Beasley, Program Assistant, at firstname.lastname@example.org or Andrea Young Kellum, Senior Program Officer, at email@example.com.

 Any questions about navigating the online application should be addressed to Javier Sanchez, Grants Manager, at firstname.lastname@example.org.

 Questions about the case statement and developing SMART outcomes for your program, or the logic model and evaluation plan should be addressed to Samantha Bourque Tucker, Evaluation Manager, at email@example.com.

 Grants of up to $3,000 to USA and Canada nonprofit organizations for projects to protect wildlife and natural habitats.
 Funding is intended for campaigns to save specific species and ecosystems.
 Eligible activities include public policy work, litigation, advocacy, and d